Alexander Loganovsky: Biography

 In 1821, he began his studies at the Imperial Academy of Arts.
 During his time there, he was awarded several medals, including a large silver medal for his depiction of Jupiter and Mercury visiting Philemon and Baucis (1831), and a small gold medal for a bas-relief of Hector reproaching Paris (1832).
 The following year, He received a large gold medal for his statue of a young man playing svaika.
 This was created in conjunction with Nikolai Pimenov, who produced a statue of a young man playing babka.
 Both were praised by Alexander Pushkin in a short poem, and are now on display at Alexander Palace.

 Following his graduation, he received a stipend to study in Rome.
-While there, he created a marble figure of Abbadon and a group depicting young people from Kiev in gypsum, for which he was awarded the title of "Academician".
+While there, he created a marble figure of Abaddon and a group depicting young people from Kiev in gypsum, for which he was awarded the title of "Academician".
 Upon returning, he created two bas-reliefs for Saint Isaac's Cathedral: an "Annunciation to the Shepherds" and a "Massacre of the Innocents".

 Since 1839, together with Peter Clodt, Nikolai Ramazanov, and others, he had been involved in a project to create colossal relief images and figures of saints and angels for the outer walls of the Cathedral of Christ the Saviour; a project which took almost forty years to complete.
 In 1854, partly in honor of his work there, he was named a Professor at the Academy.
-He died the following year.
+He died the following year, aged forty-five; he's interred into the Vagankovo Cemetery.